DavidKuseh/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+Answer: DOM refers to the representation of a webpage in a structured hierarchical way so that it will become easier for programmers and users to glide through the document.

 2. What is an event?

+Answer: An event is an action that occurs as a result of user interaction .
+For example a click from a user to alter a particular element.

 3. What is an event listener?

+Answer: An event listener is a method that calls a specific function when an event is triggered on it's target.

 4. Why would we convert a NodeList into an Array?

+Answer: A nodelist is converted to an array in order to use other array methods other than forEach which are not available for nodelists.

 5. What is a component?

+Answer:  A component is a reusable piece of code that prevents repetition and can be used alone (stand alone).

 ### Git Set up